fut0k0/credits-details-frontend/README.md

 * Rails API for data persistence
 * react-router with 3 routes
 * async actions
+* fetch

 ## Packages & Versions

-The front end was made with `create-react-app` using:
+The front end was made with `npx create-react-app` using:

 * react 16.12.0
 * react-redux 7.1.3